cuelang/cuelang.org/content/en/docs/concepts/logic.md

 The titel of this section refers to Bob Carpenter's "The Logic of Typed Feature Structures"
 (1992, Cambridge University Press, ISBN:0-521-41932-8).
-Most the inspiriation for the underlying work presented here comes from the Lingo and LKB project.
+Most of the inspiriation for the underlying work presented here comes from the Lingo and LKB project.
 One can read more about this in Ann Copestake's "Implementing Typed Feature Structure Grammars."